OlimpiaDev16/Bookshelf-/README.md

 ---
 ## 📌 Notes
 This app was built to demonstrate:
-SwiftData for persistence
+  - SwiftData for persistence.
-Modern SwiftUI patterns
+  - Modern SwiftUI patterns.
-Simple, clean architecture
+  - Simple, clean architecture.
-User-friendly UI design
+  - User-friendly UI design